-Alphonso Davies scores as Bayern recovers to rout Mainz 6-1
+1st Bundesliga win for Union Berlin; Bayern routs Mainz 6-1

+Dortmund had opened its league campaign by scoring eight goals in two games but wasn’t able to cope with the hosts’ pressing game.

+Union, which clinched promotion via a playoff in May, is the first Bundesliga team to have played in East Germany’s Oberliga since Energie Cottbus was relegated in 2009.
+The Oberliga was disbanded in 1991 following German reunification the year before.

-BERLIN (AP) — Alphonso Davies scored his first goal of the season as Bayern Munich bounced back to rout Mainz 6-1 in the Bundesliga on Saturday.
+Earlier, Alphonso Davies scored his first goal of the season as Bayern Munich bounced back to destroy Mainz.

-Bayern coach Niko Kovac handed first starts to Philippe Coutinho and Ivan Perisic, but it was their substitutes, Thomas Müller and Davies, who combined for the final goal in the 81st minute when Müller gave the Canadian teenager a tap-in.
+Bayern coach Niko Kovac handed first starts to Philippe Coutinho and Ivan Perisic, but it was their substitutes, Thomas Müller and Davies respectively, who combined for the final goal in the 81st minute when Müller gave the Canadian teenager a tap-in.

 Robert Lewandowski also scored to take his tally to six goals in three Bundesliga games this season, with Benjamin Pavard, David Alaba, Perisic and Kingsley Coman grabbing the other goals after Jean-Paul Boetius’ early opener for Mainz.